shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 The research findings are stored in `research_results`, and the `generate_summaried_report()` function compiles a final summarized report.

 This structured approach ensures an efficient pipeline, from object detection to AI-powered analysis and reporting.
+*allmost every function in `app.py` is invoked by `/predict` route*, after all of it the report is sent to email -> user provides.